R-aryan/Sentiment_Analysis_BERT/README.md

 - Go to the **..src/training/config.py** to check the configurations and dataset and the model path and change accordingly.
 - After following the above steps navigate to **..src/training/ and run the app.py** to begin training.
 - After training is completed the weights of the model will be saved as per the name and location given in the config file.

+### For Inference and Serving the model with flask app